April2015/phonegap-Yatzy/README.md

-# phonegap-Abalone
+# phonegap-Yatzy
-Phonegap wrapper for Abalone
+Phonegap wrapper for Yatzy